POSYDON-code/POSYDON/docs/_source/components-overview/mesa_grids/fixed.rst

 by the individual MESA runs as well as the functionality for slurm to run the grid.

-Now that we have our directory, we need to create two separate files: a file containing the list of binaries we want to evolve and an :samp:`ini` file that contains all the parameters associated with running the grid.
+Now that we have our grid, we need to create two separate files: a file containing the list of binaries we want to evolve and an .ini file that contains all the parameters associated with running the grid.
 Let's start with the list of binaries we want to evolve.
 For the case of this example, let's evolve a series of high-mass X-ray binaries with neutron star accretors at a